 · Compliance and Information Security Committee.
 The Compliance and Information Security Committee provides oversight and leadership for the Company’s regulatory compliance programs and information technology security framework, and reviews, assesses and makes recommendations to the Board regarding such regulatory compliance programs and information technology security framework.

 · Nominating and Governance Committee.
 The Nominating and Governance Committee is responsible for identifying, evaluating and recommending to the Board individuals qualified to be directors of Envestnet and developing and recommending to the Board policies and practices with respect to corporate governance.

 Composition and Chairs

 The Audit Committee, the Compensation Committee and the Nominating and Governance Committee are composed solely of independent directors.
-A majority of the Compliance and Information Security Committee are independent directors.
+At least a majority of the Compliance and Information Security Committee are independent directors.
 The Board is responsible for the appointment of committee members and committee chairs.

 Agendas and Meetings

 The committee chair is responsible for developing, the committee’s annual agenda and objectives and for setting the specific agenda for committee meetings.
 The chair and committee members will determine the frequency and length of committee meetings.
 The agendas and meeting minutes of each committee are made available to the full Board, and other Board members may attend committee meetings.